cybran01/game-of-life/README.md

 ````
 By the above rules, the first and third have identical behavior.
 All three versions will produce a glider provided the cells they are placed on are empty.
-If they are not, the first and third one will not produce the shape of a glider;
+If they are not, the first and third one will not necessarily produce the shape of a glider;
 the second will.